JirR02/Linux_Setup/README.md

 1. python
 1. mathplotlib
 1. LaTex
-1. gcc

 ## Notes

 Check the checklist!
 OneNote accessible by Browser!
 Use Chrome to update the Calculator!
+gcc already installed by default!